eddyystop/mithril-components/components/tabs/readme.md

 # [tabs](https://github.com/eddyystop/mithril-components/tree/master/components/tabs)

-Display tabs and pills.
+Display tabs and pills, including ones with dropdowns.
 The builtin *flavors* include:
 * Bootstrap tabs.
 * Bootstrap horizontal and vertical pills.
 * Foundation horizontal and vertical tabs.

-Custom *flavors* may be added.
+These *flavors* may be extended with custom ones.
-Custom styling and attributes may be applied throughout.

-A render function is supported for each tab, and it renders the tab's contents when the tab is active.
-Each tab has an optional onclick handler.
+Alternatively you can specify the custom styling and attributes for some or all tags.

-This may either redirect to another 'page' or be a customized function.
+An selected item may automatically redirect to another 'page'.

 ## Sample usage
 #### Results with Bootstrap